ImranR98/Backdraft/README.md

 # 🔥 Backdraft

-Node.js, Express, and MongoDB based web server with simple user authentication, to be used as a template or starting off point for backend projects.
+Node.js, Express, and PostgreSQL based web server with simple user authentication, to be used as a template or starting off point for backend projects.

 [Frontload](https://github.com/ImranR98/Frontload) is the frontend counterpart to this project.